-After deciding to start their business out of a need to resupply oil for his luscious beard, doing research around the product, and wanting to take a jump at a booming tourism industry in Cape Breton.
-Branding the beard oil to focus on features that are distinctive to Cape Breton was both to showcase the product as something Cape Breton can wear with pride, as well as taking advantage of the flourishing tourist destination that Cape Breton has become.
+Tyler & Anna Decided to start their business because they had a need to resupply oil for Tyler's luscious beard, they did some research around the product, and wanted to take a jump at a booming tourism industry in Cape Breton.
+Branding the beard oil to focus on features that are distinctive to Cape Breton was to showcase the product as something Cape Breton can wear with pride, and also to take advantage of the flourishing tourist destination that Cape Breton has become.

 “I joined the #DreamBusiness program just to learn from Andrew, with all the businesses he’s run and worked with, it’s amazing.
 With us expanding into e-commerce, Andrew’s knowledge of the theory behind it is something I hope to take away.”

 While, still working part-time at a local downtown Sydney pub, Tyler and Anna are hoping that the beard oil business will be able to sustain them full-time one day.
 Something that can be seen increasingly in Cape Breton, according to Tyler, is that the “entrepreneurial spirit” has come alive.
 With support networks in the area like the Cape Breton Partnership, ACOA and the #DreamBusiness program, Sydney and the surrounding area is being revitalized on the backs of these entrepreneurs.
 What Tyler had to say about the support was this: